 - Don’t take aspirin or other anti-inflammatory non-steroidal drugs.

-Zika fever is usually spread by the bite of Aedes type mosquitoes.
-It can also transmit for the infected person as well.
+Zika fever is usually spread by the bite of Aedes-type mosquitoes.
+It can also be transmitted to the infected person.
 If a mosquito takes the blood of an infected person, it can pass those viruses to other people through the bites.
 Infections of the pregnant women can spread to the baby.

-People who get this virus suffer from a fever, muscle or joint pain, rash, pink eye initially.
-The virus cause more serious problems like in case of Guillain-Barre syndrome and microcephaly which is like a birth defect.
+People who get this virus suffer from a fever, muscle or joint pain, rash, or pink eye initially.
+The virus causes more serious problems like in the case of Guillain-Barre syndrome and microcephaly which is like a birth defect.
 If one gets Guillain-Barre, it will lead him to paralysis.
-And if one get Microcephaly disorder it will cause a baby’s head to be small and not fully developed.
+And if one gets Microcephaly disorder it will cause a baby’s head to be small and not fully developed.

-So these are the mosquito borne diseases that are quite popular throughout the world just because of the bite of blood sucking mosquitoes.
-These diseases sometimes can be mild and sometimes it can lead to severe level.
-Although many treatments have been discovered to get rid of the disease easily, so if you stay under doctor’s observation, it will go away.
+So these are the mosquito-borne diseases that are quite popular throughout the world just because of the bite of blood-sucking mosquitoes.
+These diseases sometimes can be mild and sometimes they can lead to severe levels.
+Although many treatments have been discovered to get rid of the disease easily, if you stay under a doctor’s observation, it will go away.